henrywright/here/src/readme.txt

 == Description ==

 Here makes use of the WordPress Transients API to keep a record of who's currently online.
-A dot is used to indicate whether a user is "here".
+A dot is used to indicate a user is "here".
 If a user has been inactive for _n_ minutes, the dot is removed.

 == Installation ==